mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Highlights

 #### Emoji Enhancements with Skin Tone Selection
  - Added support for emoji standard v13.0.
-Users will see Reactions and Emoji rendered based on their operating system or device, and have the ability to choose various skin tones using the Mattermost emoji picker.
+Users now have the ability to choose various skin tones using the Mattermost emoji picker.

 ### Improvements